nicole-dwenger/cdsviusal-quickdraw/README.md

 ### 3. Discussion
 There are several aspects which should be considered critically in relation to this project:
-- The words, for which drawings were used in this project may not have been too simple.
+- The words, for which drawings were used in this project may have been too simple.
 In other words, if the word is simple, such as *house*, many people might have a very similar representation of it.
 - The countries, for which drawings were chosen may not have been different enough in the way they represent words visually.
 - The images were transformed to be on a RGB scale, even though they were grey scale.
 This did not seem to impede classification of sketches by word.
 However, it should still be mentioned, that VGG16 is trained on coloured images, and in this project it was pretended that images were coloured, even though they were not.
 This might have impeded feature extraction.
 - The sketches are very different from the images of ImageNet, which VGG16 was trained on.
 Thus, the model might not be fitting for these kind of images.
 Further, the images were resized, and were not the same size as the ImageNet images, this might also impacted results, as the pre-trained weights in VGG16 were learned on images of 224x224.